Dr. Malpani will be happy to provide you answers to your queries onlineConsult Now

 We grade the embryos as A, B, C, D (A being the best and D being the worst)

-There are 3 factors which are considered.
+There are 3 factors that are considered.

 2-Cell (Day 2 embryo) 4-Cell (Day 2 embryo)